n0troot/Invoke-GPOwned/README.md

    |-SecondTaskXMLPath|-stx|Using the the wsadd.xml file, run commands as a domain admin on workstations that are not domain controllers|

  6. If you get an error at the end of execution that removing the scheduled task failed, don't forget to remove it manually

+# TO ADD

+1. Second XML handling #> -User param to change in the XML, custom cmd/ps to go to that xml, verify deletion
+2. Better error handling #> GPT.INI could be loaded by a process, JUST CHECK THAT EVERY CASE IS HANDLED
+3. GPO name to GUID, might be a terrible idea... but maybe...
+4. A better loading screen hopefully
+5. Better output... probably colored, probably more informative